Home

 FAQ

-Presence monitoring (must-contain) alerts you if a keyword or pattern is NOT found on the page — useful for ensuring required text like a disclaimer stays visible.
-Absence monitoring (must-not-contain) alerts you if the keyword IS found — useful for detecting injected spam, malicious scripts, or prohibited content.
+Presence monitoring (must-contain) alerts you if a keyword or pattern is NOT found on the page, which is useful for ensuring required text like a disclaimer stays visible.
+Absence monitoring (must-not-contain) alerts you if the keyword IS found, which is useful for detecting injected spam, malicious scripts, or prohibited content.

 For plain string rules, case-sensitive mode performs a literal case-sensitive comparison.
 For regex patterns, it maps to removing the PCRE case-insensitive flag, so your expression behaves as written.

-On a 30-second cadence, a confirmed keyword failure typically reaches your chosen alert channel within about a minute, after the failure is re-verified from other regions to eliminate false positives.
+On a 30-second cadence, a confirmed keyword failure typically reaches your chosen alert channel within about a minute, after the check is repeated and fails again.
+How many consecutive failures it takes is the confirmation threshold, and you set it per monitor.

-Every product starts free — uptime, cron, synthetic, logs, RUM, incidents, and status pages.
-No credit card required.
+Uptime, cron, synthetic, logs, RUM, incidents, and status pages.
+Free tier on every product.